A Satire of the Three Estates: Interlude at Linlithgow, 1540

-Eure said he had talked with Bellenden, a member of the council of James V of Scotland about the possibility of a Reformation of the 'spirituality' in Scotland.
+Eure said he had talked with Bellenden, a member of the council of James V about the possibility of a Reformation of the 'spirituality' in Scotland.
 The play at Linlithgow had shown the 'naughtiness' of the church.
 Bellenden said after the play the King spoke to the churchmen in the audience asking them to reform their factions and manner of living, otherwise he would send six of them into England to his uncle, Henry VIII.

 The Cupar Banns, 1552

 The performance at Cupar on 7 June 1552 was heralded by a short piece called the Cupar Banns announcing the play, presumably also written by Lindsay.
 This has three sections of comic drama as a foretaste of the Satire; the Cotter and his wife, Bessy and the Auld Man, and Fynlaw of the Foot Band, introduced by the 'Nuncius' and linked by the Fool.
 The characters of the three parts are supposed to be members of the Satire's audience.
 The Banns with some stage directions are found only in the Bannatyne Manuscript.